• Skip to primary navigation

 Is Cornmeal The Same As Polenta?

-• The truth is, polenta is actually a dish made of boiled cornmeal.
+• The truth is, that polenta is a dish made of boiled cornmeal.
 In the south, it can be referred to as grits.

 • It can be found in several varieties like coarse, fine, and instant.
 Located in the baking section or rice section.